-The renovation/renew project focuses on three historic buildings located on the Drillfield: Davidson Hall (front section), Sandy Hall, and the College of Liberal Arts and Human Sciences Building.
+The renovation/renew project focused on three historic buildings located on the Drillfield: Davidson Hall (front section), Sandy Hall, and the College of Liberal Arts and Human Sciences Building.

-Collectively, these renovations will increase the functionality of three underutilized buildings, address several deferred maintenance issues, and reduce critical space deficiencies.
+Collectively, the renovations increased the functionality of three underutilized buildings, addressed several deferred maintenance issues, and reduced critical space deficiencies.

-All three renovations will be accomplished in alignment with the university’s goal (Virginia Tech Climate Action Commitment) for all major renovations and new construction to achieve a minimum LEED rating of silver.
+All three renovations were accomplished in alignment with the university’s goal (Virginia Tech Climate Action Commitment) for all major renovations and new construction to achieve a minimum LEED rating of silver.

 The architect/engineer for the project is Glave and Holmes Architecture and the general contractor is Branch & Associates, Inc.

 Davidson Hall houses offices, classrooms, and laboratories for the Department of Chemistry.
 The renovation included exterior repairs to masonry and window replacement, and fully rehabilitated the interior of the 28,688 square foot historic front section of the building.
 That portion of the building houses seven classrooms, in addition to multiple administrative and faculty offices for the Department of Chemistry.
 The building, which dates to the 1930s, received a full overhaul into a modern teaching-and-research building, leaving only the original stone facade untouched.

 Davidson Hall renovations were completed in fall 2018.
 Read the VT News story here.